vitaly-t/pg-promise/README.md

         cnd.push(pgp.as.format("active = $1", filter.active));
     }
     if(filter.name){
-        // add name-like condition with a stripped variable
+        // add name-like condition with a raw-text variable
         // by appending '^' to its name;
         cnd.push(pgp.format("name like '%$1^%'", filter.name));
     }